Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube

 We calculate the expected number of IceCube track-like events from each source under the standard and pseudo-Dirac hypotheses.
-To predict the expected number of events, we use the effective area given in Ref.~\cite{IceCube:2016tpw}.\footnote{The effective area provided in Ref.~\cite{IceCube:2016tpw} yields a slightly different number of events than the one used in Ref.~\cite{IceCube:2022der} due to updates in the analysis from the earlier Ref.~\cite{IceCube:2016tpw}.
-To account for this discrepancy, we reschedule the number of events to match the results quoted in Ref.~\cite{IceCube:2022der}.} We assume that the neutrino production mechanism is charged pion decay, so the flavor composition is equal to (1:2:0) at the source.
+To predict the expected number of events, we use the effective area given in Ref.~\cite{IceCube:2016tpw}.
+We assume that the neutrino production mechanism is charged pion decay, so the flavor composition is equal to (1:2:0) at the source.
 As a benchmark scenario, we consider an initial neutrino flux following an unbroken power-law distribution in energy from $\SI{100}\GeV$ onwards, with spectral indices given by the best-fit values from Ref.~\cite{IceCube:2022der}, see~\Cref{table:sources}.
-We bin the resulting event expectations in energy, using bin widths motivated by IceCube's energy resolution for throughgoing muons, i.e. 30\% in log-scale~\cite{IceCube:2013dkx}.
+We compute the expected number of events in a reconstructed energy bin by integrating the flux and effective area over true energy, weighted by the reconstruction probability.
+IceCube's energy resolution for through-going muons is about 30\% in log-energy scale, so we model this probability distribution as a Gaussian with width 0.30~\cite{IceCube:2013dkx}.
+We explore the effect of varying the energy resolution in ~\Cref{sec:energyres}.
 All the numerical calculations were done in \texttt{Julia}~\cite{bezanson2017julia}.

 The expected event distributions for NGC~1068, PKS~1424+240, and TXS~0506+056 for a lifetime of 3168 days are shown in~\Cref{fig:event_distributions}.
-The pseudo-Dirac expectations (shown as colorful filled histograms) predict fewer events than the SM (black histograms), since neutrinos that oscillate from active to sterile become undetectable.
-In~\Cref{fig:event_distributions} the pseudo-Dirac distributions are calculated with equal active-sterile mass-splittings for all three mass states.
+The pseudo-Dirac expectations, plotted in color, predict fewer events than the SM (black curve), since neutrinos that oscillate from active to sterile become undetectable.
 Since each source has a different initial flux and a different redshift value, each is sensitive to different regions of the pseudo-Dirac parameter space.